-We define free cash flow as EBITDA (excluding non-cash IFRS 16 impact) less net capital expenditures, other operating income and expense (excluding non-cash operating income and expense), financial income and expense (excluding non-cash financial income and expense), taxes (excluding deferred taxes), capital gains on fleet disposals and certain other income and expenses and changes in working capital requirement.
+Free cash flow is defined as EBITDA (excluding non-cash IFRS 16 impact) less net capital expenditures, other operating income and expense (excluding non-cash operating income and expense), financial income and expense (excluding non-cash financial income and expense), taxes (excluding deferred taxes), capital gains on fleet disposals and certain other income and expenses and changes in working capital requirement.
 Free cash flow is presented before the payment of dividends to shareholders, capital increases / share buy-back, acquisitions and high yield amortization costs.
 We present free cash flow as additional information because we believe it is helpful to investors in highlighting trends in our business.
 However, other companies may present free cash flow differently than we do.
 Free cash flow is not a measure of financial performance and should not be considered as an alternative to operating income as an indicator of our operating performance or any other measures of performance derived in accordance with IFRS.

-In Q1 2023, Loxam recorded a negative free cash flow of €(60.4) million compared to a negative recurring free cash flow of €(87.5) million in Q1 2022, mainly explained by a higher EBITDA, a lower level of fleet capex, partially offset by the payment of fixed assets payables for equipment received in Q4 22.
+In Q2 2023, the free cash flow increased by €51.6 million to €(31.4) million compared to a negative free cash flow of €(83.0) million in Q2 2022, mainly explained by a higher EBITDA and a lower level of fleet capex.